josh-59/smsh/README.md

 ## Pipelines
 Each line given to `smsh` is interpretted as a pipeline.
-The last element in a pipeline is executed in the context of the current shell.
+The last element in a pipeline is executed in the context of the current shell (if it is a builtin or user-defined function).

 ## Expansions
 Expansions are _Strictly Explicit,_ and occur within braces, `{}`.
 From there, expansion within `smsh` forms a mini-language.
 `smsh` does not support aliasing.

+## Conditionals
+Like expansions, conditional expressions form a mini-language within `smsh`.

+## Modularity